IcarusLIM/momp4/README.md

 # Get Video Duration of A .mp4 File

-Extract metadata of .mp4 video that corresponded by the given link
+Extract metadata of .mp4 video that corresponded with the given link

-Instead of entire file, download the necessary data only
+Instead of the entire file, download the necessary data only

 The video server should support [range](https://developer.mozilla.org/zh-CN/docs/Web/HTTP/Headers/Range)